-The program prepares and submits Program Performance Reports in a timely manner documenting the activities, accomplishments, and expenditures of the program as required.
+The P&A prepares and submits all federal grant reporting forms in a timely manner documenting the activities, accomplishments, and expenditures of the program as required.

-There is a written procedure for determining what is an active, inactive, and closed case; and a protocol for the management of files in all categories of cases.
+There is a written procedure for determining what is an active, inactive, and closed case, and a protocol for file management in all categories of cases.

-The program has a system of secure filing/storage retention and destruction that complies with federal and state laws.
+The P&A has a system of secure filing/storage retention and destruction that complies with federal and state laws.
+(Federal or state regulations may dictate retention periods.
+For grant- or contract-related record keeping, the grant/contract documents may dictate the record retention requirements.)

-The program has a uniform and systematic process for collecting and analyzing data concerning client characteristics and program activities and utilizes the data in evaluation, priority-setting.
+The P&A has a process for collecting and analyzing data concerning client characteristics and program activities, and utilizes the data in program evaluation and priority-setting.

-P&As have a policy for maintaining confidentiality of all files including but not limited to electronic records.

 P&As have a method to ensure quality assurance for client files that includes a review of eligibility for federal programs.

 Access, Presence, Outreach and Training

-Access, presence, outreach and training are essential for P&A programs to ensure prompt, open and equitable availability of assistance to persons with disabilities, and to ensure that the program’s systems advocacy and other efforts take into account the needs of the various constituencies throughout the state or territory served by the program.
+Access, presence, outreach and training are essential for P&A programs to ensure timely, open and equitable availability of assistance to all persons with disabilities; and that the program’s systems advocacy and other efforts are informed by people with disabilities, and take into account the input and needs of the various constituencies throughout the state or territory served.
+P&A access, presence, outreach and training (APOT) is trauma-informed and intentional about connecting with BIPOC, non-English speaking, immigrant, LGBTQIA+, and other disabled people with intersectional identities.

-The P&A agency promotes and facilitates public awareness, visibility, and access to the program by ensuring that:
+The P&A promotes and facilitates public awareness, visibility, and access to the program by ensuring that:

+The P&A has accessible, plain language methods for indicating that it is the designated Protection and Advocacy system for that state or territory.

-It is easy to locate the program’s web page on the internet, easy to contact the program, and easy to find and get to the program’s physical office(s) using local public transportation, if available, or private transportation.
+It is easy to locate the P&A’s web page on the internet, to contact the P&A, and to find and visit the program’s physical office(s) using public (if available) or private transportation.
+The P&A ensures that its website, phone system, and physical office(s) are accessible, and provides for communication with non-English speakers and people unable to contact the P&A during its regular business hours.

-The program has methods for indicating that it is the designated Protection and Advocacy system for that state or territory.

-The program is readily distinguishable from service provider agencies and other advocacy groups or agencies.
-The program uses multiple strategies to expand public awareness of the program and its services, such as media appearances, distribution of brochures or materials, displays at public events, social media or other methods.
+The P&A is readily distinguishable from service provider agencies and other advocacy groups or agencies.
+The P&A uses multiple strategies to expand public awareness of the P&A and its services, including media appearances, distribution of brochures or other materials, participation at public events, and social media.
+These strategies include intentional outreach to the intersectional and diverse communities served by the P&A.

-The program makes reasonable efforts to ensure that its services are made available throughout the state or territory served by the program.
-These efforts may involve the use of regional offices, a toll-free phone number, contracts with local advocacy agencies, regular staff visits to different communities and facilities, web-based intake, or other methods.
+The P&A makes reasonable efforts to ensure that its services are available throughout the state or territory served.
+These efforts may involve the use of regional offices, a toll-free phone number, contracts with local advocacy agencies, community partnerships, staffing that reflects the diversity of the communities being served, regular staff visits to various communities and facilities, web-based intake, and other methods.

-The program’s physical office(s), telephone system and its website are accessible to persons with disabilities, and the program provides an opportunity to leave messages for persons who do not or cannot call during working hours.

-The program ensures that it accommodates and is accessible to persons with disabilities and to minority communities.
-Accommodations may include the use of interpreters (including sign language interpreters), telephone or video relay, materials in Braille, large print or electronic format, translation of materials or correspondence into other languages, and employment of staff, use of contractors/vendors or use of volunteers who speak languages commonly used in the state or territory served by the program.
+The P&A ensures that it accommodates, is accessible, and is culturally responsive to all persons with disabilities.
+Accommodations may include the use of interpreters (including sign language interpreters), telephone or video relay, materials in Braille, large print or electronic format, translation of materials or correspondence into additional languages, and employment of staff, use of contractors/vendors or use of volunteers who are reflective of the diverse community and speak languages commonly used in the state/territory served.

-The program undertakes outreach to potential clients, including unserved and underserved communities (ethnic, racial, disability, rural or other populations) by:
+The P&A undertakes outreach to potential clients, with a focus on the most adversely impacted and marginalized communities (ethnic, racial, disability, rural or other populations) by: